pandas-dev/pandas/doc/source/integer_na.rst

 In :ref:`missing_data`, we saw that pandas primarily uses ``NaN`` to represent missing data.
 Because ``NaN`` is a float, this forces an array of integers with any missing values to become floating point.
 In some cases, this may not matter much.
-But if your integer column is, say, and identifier, casting to float can be problematic.
+But if your integer column is, say, an identifier, casting to float can be problematic.
+Some integers cannot even be represented as floating point numbers.

-Pandas can represent integer data with missing values with the :class:`arrays.IntegerArray` array.
+Pandas can represent integer data with possibly missing values using :class:`arrays.IntegerArray`.
 This is an :ref:`extension types <extending.extension-types>` implemented within pandas.
 It is not the default dtype for integers, and will not be inferred;
-you must explicitly pass the dtype into the :meth:`array` or :class:`Series` method:
+you must explicitly pass the dtype into :meth:`array` or :class:`Series`:

 .. ipython:: python

    pd.array([1, 2, np.nan], dtype=pd.Int64Dtype())

-Or the string alias "Int64" (note the capital ``"I"``, to differentiate from NumPy's ``'int64'`` dtype:
+Or the string alias ``"Int64"`` (note the capital ``"I"``, to differentiate from NumPy's ``'int64'`` dtype:

 .. ipython:: python